Blessed Mabon

 If there’s something you’ve been putting off, Mabon is the time to tie off loose ends before the season transitions.
 Polish off that craft project, sort out your garage, refresh your apothecary, whatever’s been niggling away in the back of your mind.
 Mabon is also a period where you should clean your home in addition to cleansing your space: let go of what you no longer need.

 And what comes after you finish a project?
 Relaxation!
 Make all of your effort taste sweeter by finishing the holiday with a meditation, reflecting on the cycle of life and death the transition of Autumn represents.
 Recharge by spending time with family or Coven members, maybe with a little spread of those preserves you made!
-Take a relaxing walk and take in the evergreen Australian native plants that thrive in all seasons: flowering gums, the divine banksia blooms and even the shedding of eucalyptus bark to decorate your home!
+Take a relaxing walk and take in the evergreen native plants that surround your area to decorate your home!

 Take it easy and enjoy the cooler change, witches!